kwan22/consistency/science.md

   du/dt is air friction, which is a constant <br>
   du/dx ~ 1/u

   This is all just a concise, mathematical way of expressing all the numbers I was discussing earlier.
-Comparing hypers and supers, hypers have lower v and higher u, so it can be seen that dy/dx and du/dx are larger for supers compared to hypers.
-Thus, one can expect pre-transition supers to be more sensitive (less convergent) on starting x-position.
+Comparing hypers and supers, hypers have lower v and higher u, so dy/dx and du/dx are larger for supers compared to hypers.
+One can expect pre-transition supers to be more sensitive (less convergent) on starting x-position.
 The main missing piece of this analysis is the rounding and discretization that happens on transition that enables certain strats, but this reflects the overall trend.
 There are a few spots where pre-transition supers enable certain strats, though these are less common than their hyper counterparts, mainly due to level layouts generally being more conducive to hypers over supers. <br>
   <img src="./media/science/6b_falling_super_diags.webp" width="480"/> <img src="./media/science/7a_1500m_super.webp" width="480"/>

+  The outcome of the pre-transition hyper is really the timing upon hitting transition (t) which uniquely determines y and u, and the input is the spacing from transition (x).
+Notice that the dt/dx term appears in both dy/dx and du/dx.
+This is distinctly different than the wallbounce vs horizontal speed example earlier.
+In the wallbounce vs speed example, the outcome is position (x), and the input is the timing of the updash (t), so the sensitivity coefficient is dx/dt = u: faster speed = more sensitive to timing = bad.
+It's important to understand what your outcomes and inputs are when looking at a sensitivity analysis.

 </details>

+---

 ## Half-gravity